 the designer tries to stop the different blocks from competing for attention.

 When to use it

 The magazine layout is a good choice for publications that have a complex hierarchy with large amounts of content on a page.
-Without the effective use of a grid, it’s likely that all the content on the homepage would appear more cluttered and less organized.
+Without the effective use of a grid layout design, it’s likely that all the content on the homepage would appear more cluttered and less organized.